Spanking: Effect on children

 Although parents and other advocates of spanking often claim that spanking is necessary to promote child discipline, studies have shown that parents tend to apply physical punishment inconsistently and tend to spank more often when they are angry or under stress.
 The use of corporal punishment by parents increases the likelihood that children will suffer physical abuse, and most documented cases of physical abuse in Canada and the United States begin as disciplinary spankings.
 If a child is frequently spanked, this form of corporal punishment tends to become less effective at modifying behavior over time (also known as extinction).
-In response to decreased effectiveness of spanking, some parents increase the frequency or severity of spanking or use an object.
+In response to the decreased effectiveness of spanking, some parents increase the frequency or severity of spanking or use an object.

+A 2024 scientific analysis of previous studies found that spanking accounted for less than 1% of changes in child outcomes, concluding that "blanket anti-spanking injunctions" were unsupported.

 Alternatives to spanking

-Parents may spank less – or not at all – if they have learned effective discipline techniques, since many parents view spanking as a method of last resort to discipline their children.
+Parents may spank less – or not at all – if they have learned effective discipline techniques, as many view spanking as a last resort for disciplining their children.
 There are many alternatives to spanking and other forms of corporal punishment: